adventuremomblog

 How Long Does a Tank Floating Trip Last?

-Most tank floating trips last anywhere between 1.5 – 6 hours depending on your start and stopping points on the river.
+Most tank floating trips last 1.5 – 6 hours depending on your start and stopping points on the river.

-You may want to opt for the four-hour trip as a happy medium if you prefer to be out on the shallow waterway for an extended time but don’t want to commit to a six to eight-hour float trip.
+The four-hour trip is a happy medium if you prefer to be out on the shallow waterway for an extended time but don’t want to commit to a six to eight-hour float trip.

-During your float trip, you may see sandhill cranes and other local wildlife.
+You may see sandhill cranes and other local wildlife during your float trip.
 The experience on the water is really scenic and peaceful.

 tanking on North Platte River in Nebraska